The Harvest for the Hungry Garden

 Methodist generously loaned the use

-of a 3/4 acre parcel of land behind their church to help feed low income residents
+of a one and a quarter acre parcel of land behind the church to help feed low income residents

 of Sonoma County.
 Currently the Harvest Garden